filippo82/raspberrypi/cluster/setup.md

 Follow the instructions [here](https://www.linuxuprising.com/2019/04/how-to-change-username-on-ubuntu-debian.html) to rename `ubuntu` to `pi`.

-### GPU memory

-Reduce the GPU memory to 16 MB (I set it to the minimum as I’ll likely never connect a display to any of the Pi).

 ### Setup master node

 Log into the Raspberry Pi with username `ubuntu` and password `ubuntu`.